-Isenburg properties were extended until the beginning of 2025, aligned with the financing expiry term The JV arrangement for Delizy does not expire until 2029.
+Subsequent to quarter end, on October 31, 2024 management signed the extension of the debt maturities for the Stuttgart, Neu-Isenburg and Kosching properties.
+New joint venture agreement and financing maturities for each property are now set for February 28, 2026.
+The term for the Delizy JV arrangement continues until 2029.
 Refer to the "Portfolio Overview - Joint Venture Arrangement Wind Up" section of this MD&A for more detailed discussion.